misiekofski/docker-for-testers/7_docker-compose/README.md

 ## docker-compose and yaml files

+## docker-compose is for wrapping many Dockerfiles into one environment

 1. In our folder there is app.py - this is an application written in Python which will use redis (redis is a host, and we are using default port = `6379`).

 2. What we want to do is to run two containers and to be able them to communicate.
 What is important is that in app.py there is an important line: